wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 ## T-4.I.3

 <p class=fip id=p3>
-3.&emsp;Spirit need not be taught, but the ego must be.
+3. Spirit need not be taught, but the ego must be.
 <sup>2</sup>Learning is ultimately perceived as frightening because it leads to the relinquishment, not the destruction, of the ego to the light of spirit.
 <sup>3</sup>This is the change the ego must fear, because it does not share my charity.
 <sup>4</sup>My lesson was like yours, and because I learned it I can teach it.